sketch-hq/SketchAPI/docs/guides/third-party-apps-integrations.md

 ## Using the `sketch://` URL scheme

-Sketch listens to the `sketch://` URL scheme and use can make use of that to open it with a specific sketch file for example:
+Sketch listens to the `sketch://` URL scheme and you can use it to open a specific document.
+For example:

 ```
 // open the file in sketch